-Many people have started collecting plants over the last year or so.
+Many people have started collecting plants over the last few years.
 It’s become quite the trendy hobby and I can see why!
 Growing plants is something mindful we can do at home to increase our sense of peace and tranquility.
-With so many people jumping on the planty bandwagon, prices have increased and some varieties are highly desirable making them difficult to find.
+With so many people jumping on the planty bandwagon, demand has increased and some varieties are highly desirable making them difficult to find.
 Wouldn’t it be nice to get free plants?
 You can!
 Let’s look at how we can save a bit of money and get plants for less.
 Just remember that cultivating a collection takes time and effort so be patient, put in some time and you’ll see great results for less cash.

 There’s an old saying; “If you don’t ask, the answer is always no.” You’d be surprised just how generous and giving planty people are, especially if you ask in a way that is considerate and unentitled.
 Put the word out to your green thumbed friends that you’d be happy to take any unwanted cuttings off their hands.
 Don’t say no when they offer something to you, even if you might not be thrilled about the species or particular details about the plant or cutting.
 A free plant is a free plant and you can put it to good use.